 We all have those days, even those of us making running our livelihood as well as a hobby.
 Days when, for whatever reason, and sometimes for no reason at all, we just don’t want to run.
 The pull of the duvet or the sofa is greater than the pull out of the door.
 Now and again it’s fine to accept that; if you really, really, really don’t feel like putting your running shoes on and heading onto the trails, you could be heading for burnout.
-A day, or even longer, doing something else entirely could do you the world of good and result in you coming back stronger and raring to go.
+A day, a week, or even longer (I like to take a fortnight running-free if I can each year), doing something else entirely could do you the world of good and result in you coming back stronger and raring to go.

 On the other hand, lack of motivation is often a more temporary occurrence.
 Perhaps you’ve got home late from work and the thought of your favourite TV programme is calling; perhaps it’s dark and cold outside and you just can’t be bothered to wrap up.
 Your head and heart say ‘Run’ but that inner chimp is tempting you not to.
 What little things can you do to make sure that in the battle between you and your chimp, you win?
 Here are some strategies that help me – I hope they will help you too:

 Have a goal that you really, REALLY want to achieve.
 It could be something as simple as being able to get back into your favourite jeans or beating your own parkrun time.
 For me, a having a more major goal such as completing an iconic race, is the key.
 Whatever it is, it needs to be something you want so badly that you’ll get out of that door and run, no matter what your chimp says.

 Make a change.
 If you normally go for a longer, slower run, try running short and fast; if you like to head out in the evening, try an early morning session.
 It doesn’t matter what you swap; just try it!
 As I write this, I’m thinking of a road run later instead of a trail; they say a change is as good as a rest and that applies just as much in running too.